kit-data-manager/DOIP-Client-and-TPM-Adapter-Service-for-FDOs/README.md

       }
     }
     ```
-- **LIST_OPS (for a FDO)**: lists all FAIR Digital Operations associated with a FDO and registered at the TPM instance
+- **LIST_OPS (for a FDO)**: lists all FAIR Digital Object Operations associated with a FDO and registered at the TPM instance
     *Request*:
     ```
     GET .../doip?operationId=0.DOIP/Op.LIST_Ops&targetId=sandboxed/PID1